China inks 10-year potash supply deal with tiny American miner

 Prospect plans to hire roughly 700 workers to run the 90,000 acre site in eastern Arizona.

-Unlike most potash mines, Prospect’s Holbrook mine is relatively close to the surface with reserves roughly 800 feet to 2,000 feet deep.
+Unlike most potash mines, Prospect’s Holbrook mine is relatively close to the surface with reserves roughly 800 feet to 2,000 feet deep (243 meters to 609 meters).

 The mine also is located in the warm Arizona climate, whereas most other potash reserves are in cooler climates in Canada or Russia.
 Given that Prospect has yet to open the mine, it’s not clear what its cost per tonne to produce will be, though the company will have to do less digging.

-For instance, Mosaic’s Esterhazy mine in Saskatchewan, the world’s largest potash mine, is roughly 3,700 feet deep.
+For instance, Mosaic’s Esterhazy mine in Saskatchewan, the world’s largest potash mine, is roughly 3,700 feet deep (1,127 meters).

 Mosaic had to freeze an underground lake and drill through the ice just to reach its potash reserves.